SysKitTeam/docs-monitor/get-to-know-syskit-monitor/reports/inventory-reports/compare-wizard.md

 The grid-view in Manage Snapshots displays the following elements:

 * **Created On** – The date and time at which a snapshot was taken.
-* **Mode** – The snapshot can be created in two different modes; Automatic, which is performed by the SysKit Service according to the Period options set for this system job, while Manual is performed when this action is triggered by the user.
+* **Mode** – The snapshot can be created in two different modes; Automatic, which is performed by the Syskit Service according to the Period options set for this system job, while Manual is performed when this action is triggered by the user.
 * **Differences Detected** – This option indicates whether differences were detected in the current snapshot when compared to the one taken before it.
 * **Good Configuration** – Indicates whether the selected snapshot is well configured or not.